ucb-cyarp/vitis/src/docs/generator.md

     Delays that are next to FIFOs are absorbed to become initial conditions in the FIFO.
 This is important when there is a loop between partitions.
 This initial stat allows the design to execute without deadlocking (assuming enough state was ingested).
 Note that delay ingestion is also limited by the length of the FIFO.
-This pass is performed by MultiThreadTransformHelpers::absorbAdjacentDelaysIntoFIFOs
+This pass is performed by MultiThreadPasses::absorbAdjacentDelaysIntoFIFOs

 12. Create StateUpdate Nodes

     State update nodes are created for each node which contains state.
 They signify when the state can be updated.
     From a circuits perspective, this is the registering of a flip-flop on a clock edge.
 However, in software, there is some additional freedom.
-The state update can actualy occur any time the current state is no longer in use.
+The state update can actually occur any time the current state is no longer in use.
-    Ordering constraint arcs are often used to force these nodes to be scheduled after all nodes depdendnt on the state element have been scheduled.
-This is accomplished by Design::createStateUpdateNodes
+    Ordering constraint arcs are often used to force these nodes to be scheduled after all nodes dependent on the state element have been scheduled.
+This is accomplished by DesignPasses::createStateUpdateNodes

 13. Intra-Partition Scheduling

     Each partition is scheduled (separately) using a topological sort algorithm.
 By scheduling, I am referring to determining the order in which operations in each partition are emitted.
 Several different heuristics are available for the topological sort algorithm.
 Because topological sort algorithms are natural to implement destructively, they are performed on a copy of the design which is taken right before scheduling.
-The scheduling is performed by Design::scheduleTopologicalStort.
+The scheduling is performed by IntraPartitionScheduling::scheduleTopologicalStort.
 The scheduler currently works hierarchically with nodes within contexts being scheduled together.

     **Warning: UpsampleClockDomains currently rely on all of their nodes being scheduled together (ie not being split up).
     This currently is provided by the hierarchical implementation of the scheduler.
 However, if this were to be changed